 Inside of that featherweight shell, you’ll find a brand-new 11th-generation Intel Core i7 processor, Intel Iris X graphics, and speedy new Thunderbolt 4 ports.
 The freedom to carry your ThinkPad anywhere isn’t the only draw, you can also grab the X1 Nano running either Windows 10 or Linux, and you can grab a 5G-connected version too.

 Lenovo’s new ThinkPad X1 Nano is also the first to adopt a suite of new security options.
 Your options range from voice recognition to a human presence sensor and the ever-familiar fingerprint reader.
-Finally, Lenovo’s business machine packs four speakers and 360-degree microphone setup for all of the Zoom meetings you can imagine.
-The ThinkPad X1 launches in late 2020 and is expected to start at $1,399.
+Finally, Lenovo’s business machine packs four speakers and a 360-degree microphone setup for all of the Zoom meetings you can imagine.

 Acer Swift 5